UltraEngine/Documentation/CPP/WString_Lower.md

 # WString::Lower
-This method returns the lowercase version of the string.
+This method returns the lowercase version of the wide string.

 - [WString](WString.md) **Lower**()